eduardoshanahan/devcontainers-ansible/README.md

 ### Ensure you have an ssh key to connect to your remote server

-The server will need to have a public ssh key uploaded, and you will need the correcponding private key in your local machine.
+The server will need to have a public ssh key uploaded, and you will need the corresponding private key in your local machine.

 If you don't have a local key, you can create one with: